 Measures were utilized to develop alternatives at the conceptual level.
 Alternatives were evaluated and screened using preliminary cost estimates based on costs developed for similar measures in other studies conducted in the region.
-Detailed cost estimates were not prepared because none of the alternatives were near enough to being justified to warrant more precise analysis.
+Detailed cost estimates were not prepared because precise analyses of conceptual alternatives was not justifiable.